ansipes/mejo-187/content/project/one.md

 ## Requirements

 Design a set of wireframes and design comps using Adobe XD and the grid layout we discuss in class.
 Here are the art boards you will need to make.
+For all work going forward in this class, we will use iPhone X to represent mobile and Web 1280x720 to represent desktop.
+Make sure you pick those two types of art boards when designing.

 - 1 Mobile Home Page Wireframe Art Board
 - 2 Mobile Inside Page Wireframe Art Boards